 \section{Abstract}

 Reinforcement learning (RL) is recognized as lacking generalization and robustness under environmental perturbations, which excessively restricts its application for real-world robotics.
-Prior work claimed that adding regularization to the value function is equivalent to learning a robust policy with uncertain transitions.
+Prior work claimed that adding regularization to the value function is equivalent to learning a robust policy under uncertain transitions.
 Although the regularization-robustness transformation is appealing for its simplicity and efficiency, it is still lacking in continuous control tasks.
-In this paper, we propose a new regularizer named $\textbf{U}$ncertainty $\textbf{S}$et $\textbf{R}$egularizer (USR), by formulating the uncertainty set on the parametric space of the transition function.
+In this paper, we propose a new regularizer named $\textbf{U}$ncertainty $\textbf{S}$et $\textbf{R}$egularizer (USR), to formulate the uncertainty set on the parametric space of a transition function.
 To deal with unknown uncertainty sets, we further propose a novel adversarial approach to generate them based on the value function.
-We evaluate USR on the Real-world Reinforcement Learning (RWRL) benchmark and the Unitree A1 Robot, demonstrating improvements in the robust performance for perturbed testing environments and sim-to-real scenarios.
+We evaluate USR on the Real-world Reinforcement Learning (RWRL) benchmark and the Unitree A1 Robot, demonstrating improvements in the robust performance of perturbed testing environments and sim-to-real scenarios.